Florida Homeowners Insurance Crisis Explained (2026)

 1. Get a Wind Mitigation Inspection

-Florida law requires insurers to offer discounts for wind-resistant features.
-A wind mitigation inspection costs $75-150 and documents:
+Florida Statute 627.0629 requires insurers to offer discounts for wind-resistant features.
+A wind mitigation inspection using the state's OIR-B1-1802 form runs $75-150 and documents:

-• Roof shape (hip roofs get the biggest discount)
+• Roof shape (hip roofs pull the biggest discount)

 • Roof deck attachment (clips vs. wraps vs. nails)

-A home with a hip roof, hurricane clips, and impact windows can see 30-50% premium reductions compared to an identical home without those features.
+Worth the hundred bucks?
+Every time.
+A home sporting a hip roof, hurricane clips, and impact windows can see 30-50% premium reductions compared to an identical home lacking those features.
+If the inspection reveals you need upgrades, the My Safe Florida Home program offers grants of up to $10,000 for hurricane-hardening improvements.

 2. Raise Your Hurricane Deductible

-Most Florida policies have a separate hurricane deductible expressed as a percentage of dwelling coverage.
-Common options are 2%, 5%, and 10%.
+Most Florida policies carry a separate hurricane deductible (applies only to losses from named storms declared by the National Hurricane Center) expressed as a percentage of dwelling coverage.
+Common options: 2%, 5%, and 10%.
 On a $500,000 home:

-Deductible Your Cost in a Claim Typical Premium Savings
+Hurricane Deductible Your Out-of-Pocket in a Claim Typical Annual Premium Savings

 2% $10,000 Baseline